A Step-By-Step Guide to Google Tag Manager Development & Testing

 6. Set up your workspace:

-If possible, create a separate workspace for each planned change in GTM.
+If possible, create a separate workspace for each change in GTM.
 If like me your organisation has the free version of GTM you have to work with a maximum of three work spaces.
 This allows different team members to work simultaneously and independently to configure and test tags so that you can deliver changes without having to wait in a queue.

 7. Plan your change: